RishavTiwari25/BookIt/README.md

 ## Deployment

-- Backend: Render or Railway (Node + Postgres).
-Set envs and run `prisma migrate deploy` then `npm run seed` once.
+- Backend: Render or Railway (Node + MongoDB).
+Set envs and run `npm run seed` once.
 - Frontend: Vercel (Vite).
 Set `VITE_API_BASE_URL` to your backend URL.

 ## Notes

-- Atomic sold-out check uses a conditional UPDATE … RETURNING to prevent double-booking.
+- Atomic sold-out check uses a single conditional findOneAndUpdate with $inc to prevent double-booking.
-- Prices are stored as Decimal in DB; frontend handles display to two decimals.
+- Prices are stored as numbers; frontend handles display to two decimals.
 - The Tailwind theme is minimal; tune colors/fonts to match Figma exactly in `client/tailwind.config.js`.